pavansumhruth/SpaceX_Falcon9_Analysis/README.md

 ## Overview

-This project is part of the IBM Data Science Professional Certificate, specifically within the 10th course titled "Applied Data Science Capstone."
-The primary objective is to perform data wrangling, data visualization, and exploratory analysis on SpaceX Falcon 9 launch records to determine the success rate of SpaceX launches under various conditions.
+This project is part of the IBM Data Science Professional Certificate, specifically within the 10th course titled **"Applied Data Science Capstone."** The goal is to analyze SpaceX Falcon 9 launch records using data science techniques to determine the success rate of launches under various conditions.

 ## Objective

-- Collect, clean, and analyze launch data.
+- Collect, clean, and analyze SpaceX launch data
-- Identify key factors that influence successful Falcon 9 launches.
+- Identify key factors that influence successful Falcon 9 launches
-- Use visualizations to communicate insights effectively.
+- Communicate findings using visualizations and data storytelling
-- Apply data science skills in a practical, real-world scenario.
+- Apply real-world data science workflows

+## Project Structure
 ## Project Structure

 ```text